 This was The Beatles’ final studio album, although it was released after “Let It Be.”
 As far as farewells go, few are better than this one.

 The album’s innovative production and song structures are particularly noteworthy.
 This could have easily been a record of treading water.
-After all, many of the shorter songs that are used for the Side B Suite were number lying around unused.
+After all, many of the shorter songs used for the Side B Suite were number lying around unused.

 Instead, it’s a joyous affair.
 Even more, perhaps than “The White Album,” this is The Beatles’ record that is the most far-reaching in terms of styles being used.